-Chemical tests are not as simple as just blowing into a machine or having a blood or urine sample taken from a driver's body.
-The sciences behind breath testing, and blood or urine sample analysis are very complex; there are many factors that affect the accuracy and reliability of the alleged results.
+Chemical tests are not as simple as just blowing into a machine or having a blood sample taken from a driver's body.
+The sciences behind breath testing, and blood sample analysis are very complex; there are many factors that affect the accuracy and reliability of the alleged test results.
+Be sure the attorney representing you has the specialized knowledge necessary to defend a DUI case.